magarcia/magarcia.io-archived/src/pages/todomvc-redux-starter-kit/index.md

 layout: post
 title: Refactor TodoMVC with Redux Starter Kit
 date: '2019-01-26'
-spoiler: Redux Starter Kit a toolset to make clean and readable code when working with Redux.
+spoiler: Redux Starter Kit is a toolset to make clean and readable code when working with React and Redux.
+See an example of how you can refactor an existing application getting all the profit from Redux Starter Kit.
 draft: false
 tags:
   - React